Neural Circuits and Brainstem Control of Lower Urinary Tract Function

 project - Identifying distinct neuronal cell types in the brainstem micturition control centers

->> This project aims to create transcriptomic atlases of Barrington’s nucleus in the brainstem and the periaqueductal gray (PAG), and to map the connections between them. <<
+>> This project aims to create transcriptomic atlases of Barrington’s nucleus and the periaqueductal gray (PAG) in the brainstem, and to define functional roles for distinct neuronal populations. <<

-- Funding and collaboration on this study: NIH/NIDDK, P20 DK119798 (Zeidel - PI), 2018-2020
+- Funding and collaboration on this study: NIH-NIDDK DK125708 (Verstegen - PI); 2020-2025, NIH-NIDDK, P20 DK119798 (Zeidel - PI); 2018-2020

 Useful references on RNA sequencing techniques: